backstage/backstage/docs/getting-started/configuration.md

 ## Create a new component using a software template

+> Note: if you're running Backstage with Node 20 or later, you'll need to pass the flag `--no-node-snapshot` to Node in order to
+> use the templates feature.
+> One way to do this is to specify the `NODE_OPTIONS` environment variable before starting Backstage:
+> `export NODE_OPTIONS=--no-node-snapshot`

 - Go to `create` and choose to create a website with the `Example Node.js Template`
 - Type in a name, let's use `tutorial` and click `Next Step`